 This over-the-top Americanized paella gets its smoky kick from paprika and chorizo.
 Why "Americanized"?
-Traditional paella valenciana, as documented by David Rosengarten in "The Art of Paella" in our April 2010 issue, usually contains rabbit, snails, and chicken.
+Traditional paella valenciana, as documented by David Rosengarten in "The Art of Paella", usually contains rabbit, snails, and chicken.

 1 lb. boneless skinless chicken thighs, cut into 2" pieces